 Most attention goes to the hardware.
 Billion Minds Institute aims to bring similar attention, innovation, and knowledge to support our software: the social cohesion and support, and emotional health and resilience, that comprise the ‘social climate’.
 Without a strong social climate, we will not manage and absorb the changes needed for a humane, sustainable, future.

 Billion Minds Institute will work with others to marshal the knowledge and build the partnerships, policies, and methods, to bolster the social climate.
+We sit at the intersection of super-sizing and optimizing mass civic-led leadership of the work of climate adaptation and hardware transitions, with integral attention and care to humane and emotionally resilient “inner” software transitions.

 Key to that is to update our mental health playbook.
 This means seeing mental health as a shared effort, with broad benefits, where the skills and tools for mental health, wellbeing, and emotional strength are in the hands of people and local groups, and help communities stretch their own civic muscle.